pytorch/pytorch/docs/source/hub.rst

 How to implement an entrypoint?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Here is a code snippet from pytorch/vision repository, which specifies an entrypoint for ``resnet18`` model.
-You can see a full script in `pytorch/vision repo <https://github.com/pytorch/vision/blob/master/hubconf.py>`_
+Here is a code snippet specifies an entrypoint for ``resnet18`` model if we expand the implementation in ``pytorch/vision/hubconf.conf``.
+In most case importing the right function in ``hubconf.conf`` is sufficient.
+Here we just want to use the expanded version as an example to show how it works.
+You can see the full script in
+`pytorch/vision repo <https://github.com/pytorch/vision/blob/master/hubconf.py>`_

 ::

     dependencies = ['torch']
+    from torchvision.models.resnet import resnet18 as _resnet18

+    # resnet18 is the name of entrypoint
     def resnet18(pretrained=False, **kwargs):
-        """
+        """ # This docstring shows up in hub.help()
         Resnet18 model
         pretrained (bool): kwargs, load pretrained weights into the model
         """
-        # Call the model in the repo
+        # Call the model, load pretrained weights
-        from torchvision.models.resnet import resnet18 as _resnet18
         model = _resnet18(pretrained=pretrained, **kwargs)
         return model

 - ``dependencies`` variable is a **list** of package names required to to run the model.
-- ``pretrained`` controls whether to load the pre-trained weights provided by repo owners.
 - ``args`` and ``kwargs`` are passed along to the real callable function.
 - Docstring of the function works as a help message.
 It explains what does the model do and what are the allowed positional/keyword arguments.
 It's highly recommended to add a few examples here.
 - Entrypoint function should **ALWAYS** return a model(nn.module).
-- Pretrained weights can either be stored local in the github repo, or loadable by ``torch.hub.load_state_dict_from_url()``.
-In the example above ``torchvision.models.resnet.resnet18`` handles ``pretrained``, alternatively you can put the following logic in the entrypoint.
+- Pretrained weights can either be stored locally in the github repo, or loadable by ``torch.hub.load_state_dict_from_url()``.
+In the example above ``torchvision.models.resnet.resnet18`` handles ``pretrained``, alternatively you can put the following logic in the entrypoint definition.

 ::
-    if kwargs.get('pretrained', False):
+    if pretrained:
         # For checkpoint saved in local repo
         model.load_state_dict(<path_to_saved_checkpoint>)